Tauke190/Intro-to-Interactive-Media/README.md

 I played with the vertex of the text and created a aesthetic looking effect by drawing a line from the points of the text outline and transforming it

 ## Data Visualization
-This application visualizes the annual electricity consumption in the UAE from the year 2010.I imported data from the CSV file and visualized it in the bar graph
+This application visualizes the annual electricity consumption in the UAE from the year 2010.
-[Dataset can be found here:](https://addata.gov.ae/dataset/electricity-consumption)
+I imported data from the CSV file and visualized it in the bar graph [Dataset can be found here:](https://addata.gov.ae/dataset/electricity-consumption)